AndreGregu/Assessment_example_chap_compatible/TUTORIAL.md

 ### 4.2 CHAP-compatible metric implementation

 The rest of the system teaches you have to implement a CHAP-compatible metric which is part of a larger ecosystem.
-The tutorial displays how to create reusable components which can be ...

 ### 4.2.1 example_metric.py

-`example_metric.py` displays how a metric is implemented in order to be CHAP-compatible.
-This code uses the flat data in the `example_data` folder.
+`example_metric.py` demonstrates how to implement a CHAP-compatible metric using flat data stored in the `example_data` folder.

-The class definition defines a custom class named `ExampleMetric` which builds on the base class for all metrics called `MetricBase`:
+The class definition creates a custom metric named `ExampleMetric` which inherits from `MetricBase`, the base class for all metrics in CHAP:

 ```python